 - Check the Port: Ensure that the USB port is functioning properly.
 Try connecting the drive to a different port on your Mac.

-- Inspect the USB Drive: Check for physical damage on the drive itself.
+- Inspect the Drive: Check for physical damage on the drive itself.
 If possible, test it on another computer to see if it works.

-#2 Access the USB Drive
+#2 Access the Drive

 - Open Finder: To launch a Finder window, click the Finder icon on your Dock.

-- Locate the USB Drive: In the Finder sidebar, look for your USB drive under the "Devices" or "Locations" section.
-It should display the drive name, often labeled as “Untitled” or a custom name you may have assigned.
+- Locate the Drive: In the Finder sidebar, look for your drive under the "Devices" or "Locations" section.
+It should display the drive name, often labeled as "Untitled" or a custom name you may have assigned.

-#3 Use the USB Drive
+#3 Use the Drive

-Transferring files to and from your USB drive is simple and can be done in multiple ways.
+Transferring files to and from your drive is simple and you can do the job in multiple ways.

 1. Drag-and-Drop Method